flatironinstitute/finufft/docs/install.rst

 ****************************

 First make sure you have python3 and pip3 (or python and pip) installed and that you have already compiled the C++ library (eg via ``make lib``).
 Python links to this compiled library.
+You will get an error unless you first compile the static library.
 Next make sure you have NumPy and pybind11 installed::

   pip3 install numpy pybind11